marlietandoc/marlietandoc.github.io/content/authors/admin/_index.md

 ---
 For 6+ years, I have led collaborative research on <strong> human behavior, cognition, and decision-making. </strong> I currently work in the Computational Cognitive Neuroscience lab at UPenn where we work as a team to create harmonies with behavioral experiments, neuroimaging, and machine learning to better understand how people think, learn, and remember.

- I am currently seeking an internship I can grow as a researcher, apply my research craft to new problems, and deliever high impact solutions.
+ I am currently seeking an internship I can grow as a researcher, apply my research craft, and solve problems with a team.

 {{< icon name="download" pack="fas" >}} You can find my resume {{< staticref "uploads/demo_resume.pdf" "newtab" >}}here{{< /staticref >}}.